 The Lubicon wondered what was going on.
 And so they asked the oil and gas companies, “Who gave you the right to take our resources?”
 “The Alberta Government,” they replied.
 The Indians asked the Alberta Government, “how did you get that authority?”
 “The federal government gave it to us,” they said.
 Those aren’t exact quotes, but you get the picture.

 In 1930 Ottawa “decreed” the Lubicon’s traditional territory to be Crown land.
 That was news to the Lubicon Cree Nation — even decades later.
 News must have travelled a lot slower back then.

 Since the Lubicon hadn’t given up title to their land, they felt that neither the provincial nor federal governments had any business passing it off to anyone.

 With their traditional way of life and economy busted, 95 percent of Lubicon ended up on welfare.
 That is not a typo.
-95 percent is higher than the jobless rate in Newfoundland and downtown Detroit put together.
+95 percent is higher than the jobless rate in Newfoundland and Detroit put together.

 Not surprisingly, the Lubicon Cree Nation began to fall apart.
 Because of poisonous gas leaks, they struggled with a shocking increase in stillbirths [within a year and a half, of the 21 pregnancies at Little Buffalo, 19 were stillbirths].
 Too many one-foot graves.
 A third of the band members contracted tuberculosis.
 Asthma was widespread and children suffered from rashes so bad they became permanently scarred.